Skip to main content

 Ibutamoren (MK-677)

-The oral ghrelin mimetic that amplifies your own GH
+The oral ghrelin mimetic that amplifies your own growth hormone

 Educational content.
 This page describes Ibutamoren (MK-677) for informational purposes only and is not medical advice, diagnosis, or treatment.
 Consult a licensed provider before starting, stopping, or modifying any therapy.